 Parents of picky eaters and tube-fed kids often struggle to ensure their toddler or child is getting enough calories each day.
-While some favorite foods are high in calories, they may not be rich in nutrients – think ice cream, chips, and fried foods.
-If you are wondering how to get picky toddler to gain weight healthfully and with real food, check out some of our favorite nutritious high calorie toddler foods to boost your child’s caloric intake and help your child thrive!
+While some favorite foods are high in calories, they may not be rich in other nutrients – think ice cream, chips, and fried foods.
+In this blog, NAPA pediatric feeding specialist Lisa recommends 5 staple high-calorie foods for toddlers to boost your child’s caloric intake and help your child thrive!

 Avocado is a great source of potassium, fiber and folate and is packed with monosaturated fats.
 Depending on it’s size, half of an avocado can pack in a whopping 150 calories.
-Is your child afraid of green food, try one of our favorite high calorie snacks for picky eaters, avocado pudding!
+Is your child afraid of green food, try one of our favorite high-calorie foods for toddlers, avocado pudding!

 Blend together and then chill for 30 minutes:

 Adding avocado, olive and coconut oils to mealtime is a great way to boost calories.
 One tablespoon of olive oil has 120 calories.
 Try double-dressing your child’s pasta by first coating with olive oil before adding their red sauce.
 Sautee vegetables with olive oil instead of steaming them or add a tablespoon of oil to your child’s blend.

 Dates are high in fiber and antioxidants, and an excellent natural sweetener.
 We love adding dates to smoothies and tube blends, not only for health purposes but also as a calorie booster.
 Pack an instant calorie punch by blending together ingredients from this awesome smoothie with dates to sweeten – making it one of our favorite healthy high-calorie foods for toddlers.

 Eggs are incredibly nutritious containing vitamins A, B2, B5, B12, as well as folate, phosphorus and selenium.
 They can be presented in many different ways – scrambled, boiled, over-easy and cooked in high-calorie oils or grass-fed butter.
 If eggs are not your picky eater’s cup of tea, you can use eggs to boost calories in other breakfast staples by adding an extra egg into pancake, waffle, muffin and other baked goods recipes.
 One of our favorite recipes combines eggs and cream cheese (another excellent calorie booster.)